Parallax73/Soundle/README.md

 # Soundle

 ## Overview
-Parallax Backend Service is a robust Spring Boot application designed to offer a variety of backend services.
+Soundle is Spring Boot application designed to offer a variety of services.
 It facilitates interactions with MyAnimeList for anime data, Spotify for music data, and includes user authentication features.
-The application architecture is modular, with dedicated services for each functionality.

 ## Technologies Used
 - **Spring Boot**: The core framework used to build the backend application.